All emergency services

 These are large-scale, well-organised scams.

 Criminals arrange to meet people through internet dating schemes or chat rooms.
-After getting to know each other, the criminal asks the Australian to send money so they can travel to Australia.
-However, after the money has been received, the relationship is finished and the funds can't be recovered.
+After getting to know you, the criminal will ask you to send money so they can travel to Australia.
+However, the relationship ends after the money has been received, and the funds can't be recovered.

 Be wary of people you meet through internet dating schemes or chat rooms.